James Murdo

 I write 'cerebral sci-fi' - space opera and hard sci fi blended with other sub-genres - and have been influenced by other Science Fiction authors such as Iain M Banks, Alastair Reynolds, Neal Asher, John Scalzi.
 You can find out more about my inspirations for the Wanderer Universe here.

-If you are also an author, try out the Glossary Generator tool - it's designed to help save time with the glossary creation process.
+If you are also an author, try out the Glossary Generator tool - it's a writing tool designed to help save time with the glossary creation process, and there's nothing else like it.
+If you have feedback for the online glossary maker, please let me know.

 Glossary Generator